TrackerGuru Developer Guide

 Extensions

 • 1a1.
-TrackerGuru displays an error message and available role types to the user.
+TrackerGuru displays an error message and the correct command format.
+Use case resumes from step 1.

 Use case: UC4 - Search contact by name